Wednesday, January 13, 2016, 7 pm

 For over 50 years, the Elmhurst Area Branch has sponsored an annual Used Book Sale.
-This is our primary philanthropic activity.
+This is our primary fund raising activity.
 The sale is usually held the first Thursday-Sunday in August at an Elmhurst school.
-The proceeds from this sale are used to fund AAUW research, grants and scholarships for women on the national and local level.
-The 2014 Book Sale was another resounding success, raising funds for scholarships and providing an inexpensive place for the community to shop for a complete range of books.
+The proceeds from this sale are used to fund AAUW research and programs on the national level as well as scholarships at the local level.
+The 2015 Book Sale was another resounding success, raising funds for scholarships and providing an inexpensive place for the community to shop for a complete range of books.

 Elmhurst Branch Activities